federatedmedia/cronviz/README.md

 ## Shortcomings

-- Unfortunately there's no simple way to know what time a job *finishes* short of altering the crontab command or the job it fires.
+- Unfortunately there's no simple way to know what time a job *finishes* short of 1) altering the crontab command or the job it fires, and 2) getting that information into cronviz.
 Minus that, cronviz can only tell you what time a job has *started*.

 - Date generation should be faster.